Hammad-Safeer42/GNSS_AntiSpoofing/README.md

 # GPS Anti-Spoofing via Spatial Subspace Processing

 This MATLAB project implements a GPS anti-spoofing algorithm based on spatial subspace estimation.
-The method uses a 2×2 antenna array to detect and mitigate spoofed GPS signals in complex environments where spoofed and authentic signals are both below the noise floor.
+The method uses a 2×2 antenna array to detect and mitigate spoofed GPS signals in complex environments where spoofed and authentic signals are both near the noise floor.

 ##  Overview